 Confirm the Legality of the Sale

-You must confirm that the vehicle belongs to the decedent.
+You must confirm that the vehicle belonged to the decedent, and that the seller has the necessary paperwork to make the transfer to you after a sale.
 Match the vehicle identification number on the car to the number listed on the title and compare the name and address on the title to the information on the death certificate and other papers.
 If nothing matches, consult an attorney or the police before proceeding with the purchase.

 Transfer the Title

-To make the car legally yours, give the executor the money for the car and take the title to your local Department of Motor Vehicles or local tax assessor's office.
-The fee to transfer a title varies from location to location.
-For example, in Texas the fee ranges from $28 to $33 depending on the county, at the time of publication.
+To make the car legally yours, you'll need to have the title transferred to you.
+Give the executor the money for the car and take the title to your local Department of Motor Vehicles or local tax assessor's office.
+The fee to transfer a title varies from location to location, and you can find your cost online at your state's website.
 You may also have to pay a service fee for the transfer.
 Remember to insure the car in your name according to the laws in your state.